 - Go to the plugin settings page

-- Edit/fix your custom code that you entered before the crash.
+- Edit/fix your custom PHP code that you entered before the crash.

 - Return to the plugin folder and rename the file

 And that’s all.
 You’re now have your website working again.
 So simple isn’t it?

 We are already working on a feature to automatically stop the execution of users custom PHP code for cases when this plugin could not detect the error, and this caused the inaccessibility of the website.